One dead, others injured in shooting during Kansas City Super Bowl parade

 Another player, linebacker Drue Tranquill, likewise offered prayers “for all the victims in this heinous act”.

-“Pray that doctors & first responders would have steady hands & that all would experience full healing,” he posted.
+“Pray that doctors [and] first responders would have steady hands [and] that all would experience full healing,” he posted.

-The Gun Violence Archive, a research nonprofit, has tallied 48 mass shootings so far this year in the US, defined as incidents where four or more people are struck by gunfire, not including the shooter.
+The Gun Violence Archive, a research nonprofit, has tallied 48 mass shootings so far this year in the US, defined as incidents where four or more people are struck by gunfire, not including the attacker.
 Mayor Lucas spoke to the high rates of gun violence in his remarks.

 “When you have people who decide to bring guns to events, when you have people who are deciding to try to mar events – celebratory ones like this one – all of us start to become members of this club that none of us want to be a part of, which is those who have experienced mass shootings,” he said.